Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Preliminary

 Directly solving this problem requires searching for the optimal parameters in the inner problem and unrolling the gradient descent steps in the computation graph to find the hypergradient with respect to $\mathcal{S}$, which is computationally expensive.
 One common alternative approach is to align a model trained on the distilled set with one trained on the real dataset.
 Conceptually, it can be summarized in the below equation:

 where $D$ is a manually chosen distance function.
-Recent works have proliferated along this direction, with methods such as gradient matching~\citep{zhao2021dc} and trajectory matching~\citep{cazenavette2022mtt}, each focusing on aligning different aspects of the model's optimization dynamics.
-The goal is to learn a distilled dataset that equips the model with properties similar to those imparted by the real dataset.

-Some works have also tried to align the distribution of the distilled data with that of the real data \citep{zhao2023dm, zhang2024m3d, liu2023dataset}, or recover a distilled version of the training data from a trained model \citep{yin2023squeeze, buzaglo2023data}.
+Recent works have proliferated along this direction, with methods such as gradient matching~\cite{zhao2021dc} and trajectory matching~\cite{cazenavette2022mtt}, each focusing on aligning different aspects of the model's optimization dynamics.
+Some works have also tried to align the distribution of the distilled data with that of the real data \cite{zhao2023dm, zhang2024m3d, liu2023dataset}, or recover a distilled version of the training data from a trained model \cite{yin2023squeeze, buzaglo2023data}.
 These methods do not rely on the computation of second-order gradients, leading to improved efficiency and performance on large-scale datasets.